Pipedrive vs Salesforce - Best CRM to Manage Your Sales

 Integration

-In terms of integration, Pipedrive provides direct Slack and Asana integration from within the web application.
-Additionally, it provides integration with apps like Google Apps, Google Maps, Zapier, Trello, MailChimp and many more.
+It also provides integration with apps like Google Apps, Google Maps, Zapier, Trello, MailChimp and many more.
 If however your favorite software is not directly supported, the Pipedrive API can be used to easily connect to Pipedrive or to create additional custom features.

 Advanced features

 Web forms feature can be used for creating public forms for lead gathering.

 This allows scheduling for setting up a meeting without back and forth email.
 Pipedrive allows you to easily import data from a list of 20+ CRM software available in the market, Salesforce included.

 Alternatively, you can import data from a backed-up file stored in your secured local or cloud storage.
 Exporting data on deals, organizations, contacts, activities, and notes is also very simple.
 Data can be exported in either .csv or .xls (excel) file format.

 Another great advanced feature is Webhooks.
 It is used for receiving programmatical information about changes in your data from Pipedrive as they happen.

 Whenever a specific event is triggered, Pipedrive can send a notification to any specified endpoint.
 Pipedrive also provides a quick help section with suggested articles, a support center, many video and textual tutorials.
 Overall, it takes less than a day to learn basic functionalities even for a person who has never used a CRM software before.

 Who is Pipedrive for?

 As you can probably tell from the features explained above, Pipedrive is best suited for small to medium-sized teams.
 Its simple design loaded with a lot of features is perfect for teams that are starting to get overwhelmed by the increasing amount of sales.
-Additionally, Pipedrive provides very competitive prices compared to other CRM systems, making it a preferred choice for growing businesses.
+Pipedrive also provides very competitive prices compared to other CRM systems, making it a preferred choice for growing businesses.

 Salesforce

-Salesforce dashboard
+Salesforce pros

 • Provides more features than Pipedrive